jsfiddle/togetherjs/README.md

 TogetherJS is a service for your website that makes it surprisingly easy to collaborate in real-time.

-Using TogetherJS two people can interact on the same page, seeing each other's cursors, edits, and browsing a site together.
-The TogetherJS service is included by the web site owner, and a web site can customize and configure aspects of TogetherJS's behavior on the site.
+Using TogetherJS two people can interact on the same page, seeing each other's cursors, edits, and browsing a site together,at the same time.
+The TogetherJS service is included by the web site owner, and a website can customize and configure aspects of TogetherJS's behavior on the site.

 For more information and to see TogetherJS in action, visit [togetherjs.com](https://togetherjs.com/)